Welcome to my review of Paid4clout!

 It is the norm of scam sites to come up with fake testimonials.
 They do this for a reason.
 A couple of people will be easily lured into joining by these fake video testimonials.

 Some people will have doubts because there is a guy in a video claiming to have made money on paid4clout.
-Scammers are really smart and they know a few things that can make a website look legitimate.
+Scammers are smart and they know a few things that can make a website look legitimate.
 For this reason, they hire actors to make videos of themselves saying how paid4clout has changed their lives.
 These people have been hired and will say anything as long as they get paid.
-Most of them are from fiverr.
+Most of them are from Fiverr.

 Fake payment proof

 To create false trust, they add the money you have made on your paid4clout account.
 You get to see the money on the account dashboard.
-The problem now comes when it’s time to cash out and have it credited to your personal account.
+The problem now comes when it’s time to cash out and have it credited to your account.

-After wasting all that time doing referrals and their tasks, nothing will reach your personal bank account.
+After wasting all that time doing referrals and their tasks, nothing will reach your bank account.
 When you contact them asking why you haven’t been paid, they simply ignore you.
 You will get no response from them whatsoever.